You’ve Probably Been Storing These 12 Foods Wrong this Whole Time

 Once you’ve broken them out, re-wrap them wax paper or loose plastic (here’s why you should never wrap leftovers in foil) when putting them back in the refrigerator.
 Bee’s Wrap is a solution many home chefs rely on because these beeswax food wraps are reusable, responsibly sourced, made in the USA, and free of plastics and silicones.

 Despite popular belief, uncooked pasta should not be stored in its original container if you want it to last longer.
 Repackage uncooked pasta in an airtight glass container to extend its life and avoid the mustiness and moisture problems that sometimes occur over time with original cardboard packaging.

 Tomatoes are another sensitive food that can be tricky to store.
-They should be left on a countertop, but away from light, moisture, and heat.
+A few food storage tips: They should be left on a countertop, but away from light, moisture, and heat.
 They should not be stored in the refrigerator, or their cellular structure will start to collapse, which is what causes that mushy, mealy texture—and the flavor will be lost too.